B4PzwL3YVGa6/sparrowdo/README.md

     --repo=192.168.0.2:4441

+## --cwd

+This option sets current working directory for the process which execute sparrow scenarios.
+Optional, no default values.

 # Run sparrowdo in local mode

 In case you need to run sparrowdo on localhost add `--local_mode` flag and